Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

-Hubble Legacy Archive Frequently Asked Questions
+Frequently Asked Questions

 LMC N49

-FAQ - General
+General

 1. Does the HLA work on all web browsers?

-Currently the HLA is supported onFirefox,Safari (version 3), andInternet Explorer (version 7).
+Currently the HLA is supported on Firefox, Safari, Internet Explorer (versions 8* and 9) and Google Chrome.
 You may find that the HLA interface mostly works on other modern browsers, but you may find some aspects that do not work correctly.
 We are interested in feedback on your experience using other browsers.
 We may not be able to fix problems quickly in browsers other than Firefox and Safari.
-We will also endeavour to maintain Internet Explorer compatibility, but due to the many differences between IE and the other browsers, it is possible that some future features will first appear for Firefox and Safari and only later will be supported on IE. We encourage the use of standards-supporting browsers.
+We will also endeavor to maintain Internet Explorer compatibility, but due to the many differences between IE and the other browsers, it is possible that some future features will first appear for Firefox, Safari and Chrome, and only later will be supported on IE. We encourage the use of standards-supporting browsers.

-To fully realize all of the HLA's functionality, one must have cookies and popups enabled.
+To fully realize all of the HLA's functionality, one must have cookies and pop-ups enabled.

-1. Cookies are needed to support the (shopping) cart feature.
+1. Cookies are needed to support the cart feature.
 The cart contents will persist as long as you allow the cookies to exist.
 Typical browser values for cookie life are infinite, a specific time duration, session duration, or never.

-4. Popups are required for the line and column plots from the interactive display.
-Most browsers allow popups to be generally disabled but allowed for specific sites.
-It is recommended that you add hla.stsci.edu as an allowed popup site.
+4. Pop-ups are required for the line and column plots from the interactive display.
+Most browsers allow pop-ups to be generally disabled but allowed for specific sites.
+It is recommended that you add hla.stsci.edu as an allowed pop-up site.

-5. The procedure to set cookie life and popup support varies by browser, but typically entails setting values in the browser preferences in the privacy/security sections.
+5. The procedure to set cookie life and pop-up support varies by browser, but typically entails setting values in the browser preferences in the privacy/security sections.

 2. Are data from all HST instruments available via the HLA?